Welcome to today's edition of the Rush 24-7 podcast.

 Consumer expectations for economic activity over the next six months slipped only slightly.

-So even this 61.1 the revised down 64.8 doesn't mean much.
+So, even this 61.1, the revised down 64.8 doesn't mean much.

-They're just excited, they were excited about the trend last month.
+They were excited about the trend last month.

 Consumer confidence moving back up, still way below what's normal.

-But now, as they say it even gave back the gain.
+But now, as they say, it even gave back the gain.

 And they don't know why.

-They are they are just stunned here.
+They are just stunned here.

 The more cautious results are in line with expectations among economists that non-farm payrolls did not grow as robustly this month as they did in December.